fclaerho/quarkwm/doc/configuration.md

 For instance the second line (1 _ _ : Request version) means that
 a message with op=1, key=anything, value=anything, sent to qwm,
 requests its version.
-The command $ qctl 5768 version (above) is in fact (almost) equivalent to $ qctl 5768 1 0 0 (or any value instead of 0).
-To wait a reply after a command using raw codes with qctl, add '+' at the end, so 'qctl 5768 version' really is equivalent to 'qctl 5768 1 0 0 +'.
+The command `$ qctl 5768 version` (above) is in fact (almost) equivalent to `$ qctl 5768 1 0 0` (or any value instead of 0).
+To wait for a reply after a command using raw codes with qctl, add `+` at the end, so `qctl 5768 version` really is equivalent to `qctl 5768 1 0 0 +`.
 If you simply want to update a module parameter, there is no reply to await.

 Storing Your New Configuration
 ------------------------------

- Once your list of qctl commands is ready (the sections below detail the configurable parameters of the main modules), you have to modify ~/.xinitrc to take into account those modifications at startup.
+Once your list of qctl commands is ready (the sections below detail the configurable parameters of the main modules), you have to modify `~/.xinitrc` to take into account those modifications at startup.
 The single subtlety is that you must know the process id of a module in order to use qctl.
 Though it can be done using a bit of shell programming (and the variable $!, which return the pid of the last process run asynchronously), this is not straightforward.
 You should instead use qinit, a tool provided with quark.

 The syntax is the following:

-	$ qinit -start (module name) -ctl (module name) (qctl cmd) where you can use '-start' and '-ctl' multiple times, e.g.:
+	$ qinit -start (module name) -ctl (module name) (qctl cmd)

+where you can use '-start' and '-ctl' multiple times, e.g.:

 	$ qinit -start qbar -start qrun -ctl qrun 'setKeycode 0 28'

 Qinit terminates when the 1st module launched terminates, so if you have to reconfigure qwm, keep it in the first position.
 Example:
-	---8<---

 	export XTERM='xterm -bg black -fg lightgreen'
 	export PLAYER='xmms -t'
 	export MAILER='thunderbird'